The Rhinelander District Library's Capital Campaign

 The Library Needs Your Support!

+The Capital Campaign will continue until $7 million is raised.
 For construction to begin, 85% of the fundraising goal must be met.

 The Rhinelander District Library Foundation is fostering a Capital Campaign to raise funds for the renovation and expansion.